rkuroki/insurance-quote-ms/README.md

 ### Tests Types Implemented:

-- **Unit Tests**: For the main classes and components, such as the entity, service, and validators.
+- **Unit Tests**: For most of the classes and methods.
-- **Integration Tests**: For the controller, using the Testcontainers library to simulate the external services.
+- **Component Tests**: For the controller, services, repositories, validators, etc. Using the profile 'test', it runs with H2 in memory database and mocking all other external dependencies.
-- **Integration Tests** with Testcontainers: Mainly for the controller ([InsuranceQuoteControllerContainerTest.java](https://github.com/rkuroki/insurance-quote-ms/blob/main/src/test/java/com/insurance/insurancequote/controller/InsuranceQuoteControllerContainerTest.java)), starting all the external dependencies.
+- **Integration Tests with Testcontainers**: Mainly for the controller ([InsuranceQuoteControllerContainerTest.java](https://github.com/rkuroki/insurance-quote-ms/blob/main/src/test/java/com/insurance/insurancequote/controller/InsuranceQuoteControllerContainerTest.java)), starting all the external dependencies.
 - **Contract Tests**: For the external services, starting the MockServer with Testcontainer to simulate the `Catalog Microservice`.

 <br/>
 <br/>

+## Rest API Endpoints descriptions

-### Insurance Quote Request Creation - Endpoint definition
+### Insurance Quote Request Creation

 #### Path: `POST /insurance-quote`